TwilioQuest/twilioquest-javascript/levels/javascript/objectives/js_enable_laser/walkthrough.md

 <%
-const worldState = levelState.javascriptWorldState;
+const worldState = levelState.TQ_JAVASCRIPT_WORLD_STATE;
 %>

 <% if (worldState.room1.passwordFound) { %>

 # Password, Please

-After a series of trials, you discovered that the laser password is `PEW PEW PEW!` - enter the password in the text field on the right and click *HACK*.
+After a series of trials, you discovered that the laser password is `PEW PEW PEW!` - enter the password in the text field on the right and click _HACK_.
 For science!

 <% } else { %>